 He began his career in the theater, where he served in leadership positions such as Producing Artistic Director and Founder of the Theatre Cooperative in Boston, Artistic Director of the legendary Yale Cabaret, and Impresario of the Harbor Stage at the Wellfleet Harbor Actors Theater.
 As a freelance director, he has directed roughly one hundred plays across the country, from Off-Off Broadway to Los Angeles.

-Brendan teaches acting at Occidental College and Santa Monica College.
-He has served as a guest instructor at Harvard, Yale, Pace University, and the American Academy of Dramatic Arts.
+Brendan is Clinical Assistant Professor of Film and Media at Sands College of Performing Arts at Pace University in New York City.
+He previously taught at Santa Monica College and Occidental College.
+He has served as a guest director at Harvard, Yale, Occidental College, Pace University, and the American Academy of Dramatic Arts.
 He has also led Apple employees in several Authenticity on Camera trainings.

-As a performance artist, Brendan likes to give fake TED talks on giant themes like ‘irony’ and ‘mediocrity,’ and released an alt-comedy concert album entitled The Pizzicato Effect, recorded at Ars Nova in New York City.
-His follow-up, Mediocrity: A Sophomore Effort, also recorded in New York, will be released next year.
+As a performance artist, Brendan occasionally does spoken word performances in the form of fake TED talks on giant themes like ‘irony’ and ‘mediocrity,’ and released an alt-comedy concert album entitled The Pizzicato Effect, recorded at Ars Nova in New York City.
+His follow-up, Mediocrity: A Sophomore Effort, also recorded in New York in 2018, will perpetually be released ‘next year.’

 Brendan grew up on a commune outside Boston founded by the inventor of rubber gloves, and as a toddler would nap in the sun on the stomach of a lazy bull named Stanley.
-He moonlights as an editor and animator, and was a motion graphics producer for a major network, as well as a Creative Director for Hairpin, an ad agency for the public sector.
-He divides his time between Los Angeles and New York with his wife and collaborator Emily Topper, a documentary cinematographer, their son Oscar, a Lego enthusiast, and their border collie Walt, a fetchaholic.
+He moonlights as an editor and animator, and was a motion graphics producer for a major network, as well as a Creative Director for Hairpin, a branding agency for the public sector.
+He divides his time between Los Angeles and New York with his wife and collaborator Emily Topper, a documentary cinematographer, and their son Oscar, an Arsenal fan.

 (Photo © Stuart Locklear)